oroborous/data-mining-census/README.md

 Run `main.py APIKEY` where *APIKEY* is the API key provided in the registration confirmation email.

-## Dependencies
+## Dependencies (see requirements.txt)
 - census 0.8.19
 - us 2.0.2

 ## Input data
-Input data (MKE-Call-Center-10-5-22.tsv) is tab-delimited, with the following columns.
+Input data (Data  w 141 blank removed 10-25.txt) is tab-delimited, with the following columns.
 It contains a header row.

 - line.number
 - zip